Skip to Main Content

 • Blood chemistry studies that measure levels of blood sugar and other substances

-Types of germ cell tumors of the brain and spinal cord
+Types of germ cell brain tumors

 Types of germ cell brain tumors include: